jazlab/tabletop/README.md

 ## Project Structure

-The TableTop meta-package consists of the following ROS2 packages, located in the repository's root directory:
+The TableTop meta-package consists of the following ROS 2 packages, located in the repository's root directory:

 - `tabletop_msgs`: TableTop message definitions